-Auditions will be held Sunday, December 9 and Tuesday December 11 at 6:00 p.m. in the Grace Hall Theatre.
-Please prepare an audition song and bring your own sheet music.
+Auditions will be held Monday, December 9 starting at 6:30pm in Grace Hall Theatre.

-Please fill out audition form and bring to auditions.
+- Please print and fill out your audition form and bring it with you

 - Complete the Audition Form and bring with you to your audition.